NizomDjuraev/CardScanAndGrade/README.md

 React Native enables the use of modular UI components as the building blocks of the application, promoting reusability and efficient UI development.

 - **Firebase**: Used for OAuth to provide secure user authentication, as well as for the login and account creation processes.
 Unique tokens generated through Firebase are used for backend API calls.
-- **AWS**: Used to host user collections, assist with backend API calls, and store all backend application data for the grading process.
+- **AWS**: Used to host user collections, assist with backend API calls, and store all application data.
+Specifically, we use AWS RDS to host two schemas and an API Gateway as the trigger for AWS Lambda functions.

+### AWS Architecture Details

+The AWS portion includes an API Gateway that triggers the `Frontend-Card-Collections` Lambda function, which contains the `index.js` file that needs to be updated if any backend changes are needed for the frontside application

 ## Code Documentation